Boozy Caramel French Toast Casserole

 caramel in baking dish

-Remove the crust on the brioche and into 1½-in slices.
-Arrange the bread on top of caramel, making sure entire base is well covered.
+Remove the crust from the brioche and cut it into 1½-inch slices.
+Arrange the bread on top of the caramel, making sure the entire base is well covered.

 arranging brioche in baking dish